leonlinsx/minimal-mistakes/_posts/2020-05-01-Fred-Wilson-speech.md

 5. Do you expect higher % of startups to fold in next few mths, and what advice do you have for them?
   - I think failure rates are absolutely going to go up
   - Government has done a lot to try keep people on payroll, and that's going to give companies a shot at surviving
-  - There already are companies that have had to lighten up on headcout
+  - There already are companies that have had to lighten up on headcount
-  - Moves that government haas made will have meaningful impact **if business sector can come back by a june timeframe.** That is when many businesses will have to take another look at cost structures
+  - Moves that government has made will have meaningful impact **if business sector can come back by a june timeframe.** That is when many businesses will have to take another look at cost structures

 LL - most people seem to have written off Q2 for 2020